bioconda/bioconda-recipes/README.md

 The [bioconda channel](https://anaconda.org/bioconda) is a Conda channel providing bioinformatics related packages.
 This repository hosts the corresponding recipes.

+## Installing packages

 Please visit https://bioconda.github.io for details.

-# Building packages
+## Building packages

+Building packages is only required if you want to contribute new software to Bioconda.
-Building and uploading packages requires user permissions to the bioconda organization on http://anaconda.org.
-Please post in the [team thread on GitHub](https://github.com/bioconda/recipes/issues/1) to ask for permission.
+If you would like to join the Bioconda team, please post in the [team thread on GitHub](https://github.com/bioconda/recipes/issues/1) to ask for permission.